Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Evaluation and Comparison

 \subsubsection{Noise}

-In this subsection, we evaluate the impact of noise on computing the medial axis.
-The inputs consist of three sets of points sampled from the elephant surface with 0.1\%, 0.25\%, and 0.5\% noise.
-As shown in Fig.~\ref{fig:noise}, as the noise level increases, the resulting medial mesh from PC tends to protrude outside the surface, leading to topological errors such as extra holes or redundant connections.
-DPC takes in a noisy point cloud with correct normals, and while the overall shape appears reasonable, the meso-skeleton may shift off-center.
-Both NeuralSkeleton and our method are resistant to noise, consistently producing centered and compact medial axes. \modi{While for CAD-like models, NeuralSkeleton tends to be too simplified to encode the entire shape.}
+We also evaluate the robustness under varying noise levels.
+The test inputs consist of three point clouds sampled from the Elephant model with 0.1\%, 0.25\%, and 0.5\% Gaussian noise.
+As shown in Figure~\ref{fig:noise}, as the noise level increases, the medial meshes produced by PC increasingly protrude outside the surface, leading to topological errors such as holes or redundant connections.
+DPC, when provided with noisy point clouds and correct normals, produces visually reasonable shapes but suffers from off-center meso-skeletons.
+Both NeuralSkeleton and our method show strong resistance to noise, consistently generating compact and well-centered medial axes.
+For CAD-like models, however, NeuralSkeleton tends to oversimplify the medial structure, failing to capture fine geometric details.